He Won’t Stop Pursuing Me: 8 Real Reasons and What to Do

 He may have convinced himself that he won’t ever find anyone else, so he’s trying to make it work with you regardless of your feelings.
 This may come from his insecurity about his worthiness for love.

 Further, he could be unsure of what he wants in a relationship and thinks he’ll miss out if he doesn’t pursue you.
-He does not know how to get close to his loved ones.
+He himself does not know what to do to get close to his loved ones.
 I had a scope to handle one case where a girl was talking to a boy regularly though she had a boyfriend.
 Actually, she loved the 2nd guy but somehow introduced the first guy first.

 He may think he can wear you down with persistence and eventually win your heart.
 This is especially likely if he has a history of getting what he wants, no matter the cost.
 He might not understand why he’s having trouble winning over your heart, and he could be convinced that it’s just a matter of time before he does.